mantidproject/documents/Design/Mantid_As_a _SciPy_Styled_Package.md

 1. The documentation structure of Algroithms must match that of the sub packages to make it easier to locate the documents you need.
 1. The category structure in Mantid must match the python package structure, but use english language syntax rather than Python syntax.
    For example Neutron vs Mantid.Neutron.
+1. We must maintain backward compatability with the majority of users scripts, small changes are permissible if we are confident that this will not affect a significant number of users or scripts.
+All breaking changes must be notified in advance of the release, ideally supporting deprecated aspects for at least one release.
+1. All documentation and training courses will need to be updated to match the new structures.